LavaMoat/lavamoat.github.io/src/content/docs/guides/policy.md

 ## Policy Files: `policy.json` and `policy-override.json`

 When getting stared with LavaMoat, you'll first generate a Policy file using the LavaMoat CLI.
-To do this, LavaMoat crawls your applicaiton's dependency tree and determines which resources each dependency is _currently_ using.
+To do this, LavaMoat crawls your application's dependency tree and determines which resources each dependency is _currently_ using.
 In other words, auto-generating a Policy takes a _snapshot_ of the permissions at a point in time.
 LavaMoat writes this policy to `policy.json`.

 At some point, you'll want to add, update, or remove dependencies.
 When you do, you'll want to have LavaMoat _re-generate_ `policy.json`—another snapshot.